Jor (music): Raga

 Raga is derived from Sanskrit, a classical language from South Asia, and is defined as "the act of colouring and dyeing."
 Amongst Indian Classical Music, raga is identified as the basic melodic framework and acts as a communication medium for two musicians.
 In the Raga there is a constant interplay between what is learnt from the performance, what is known and what is continued through improvisation.
 A raga utilises a particular scale and combines it with prototypical melodic patterns, creating combinations of tonic intervals which evoke unique emotions.

 A typical raga composition is shown as sequences of events, starting with the alap and followed by the gat.
 A performance of raga depends on the balance between the melody and the way the audience and performer engage with the material.
 The Jor is situated between the Alap and Jhala, commonly known as the instrumental Alap-Jor-Jhala-Gat format.
 This framework details the unmetered instrumental structure of the Raga, which is performed with a regular pulse and over a wider melodic range.
 This format is the foundation of Dhrupad as was introduced into the West in the 20th century.

-In a full performance, the Raga can be spilt into three sections, the alap, jor and jhala.
+In a full performance, the Raga can be split into three sections, the alap, jor and jhala.
 Jor and Alap acts as equivalents to one another, and the Jhala is a fast and unaccompanied part where the Jor is accelerated to reach a peak/climax.
 Within the Jor and Jhala, a pulse can be heard throughout.
 These sections, especially Jor is described as not a beat nor a rhythm but a movement that helps the Raga gain momentum in the beginning of the piece.
 The frameworks and methods employed may vary according to whether the raga is performed by a vocalist or an instrumentalist.